 Children’s Peace Memorial

 Okonomiyaki is a Japanese pancake, made with rice flour.
 It’s very similar to the South-Indian Uttapam.
 What’s unique about the Hiroshima Okonomiyaki is the addition of soba noodles, along with all kinds of vegetables.
-Perfect vegetarian meal to wrap up the day!
+Even more reasons to fall in love with Hiroshima, this was one of the most delicious meals I had during my entire trip.

 Awe over how much the city has rebuilt itself